70ViRNaND/BeginnerIntroSeries-CreditDefaultPredict/README.md

 This Repo contains files (and also code) for predicting credit default status.
 The code itself may subject to change.

+Disclaimer:

-Disclaimer: use the latest version of R and RStudio
+-use the latest version of R and RStudio